Hot Banana Games

 Demands and Complaints

-One of the features on Kickstarter was allowing backers to comment on a campaign.
-While most comments were supportive, we would received demands and complaints like many customer-driven businesses.
-Some complaints, such as high shipping rates, pushed us to look for better deals with our partners.
-Other times, we learned to say no in a positive way with valid reasons.
+On Kickstarter, backers could comment on the campaign.
+While most comments were supportive, we also received demands and complaints like any customer-driven business.
+Some complaints, such as high shipping rates, prompted us to seek better deals with partners.
+Other times, we learned to positively say no with valid reasons.

 Pandemic Rate Hikes